Klamoya Casino getting hotel

 The White Sage drummers helped to open Tuesday morning’s ceremony, followed by a groundbreaking for a new hotel by Klamoya Casino.

-“After 20 years with our casino, we now have a hotel to compliment it, our Travel Center, all in one area.”
-Notes Klamath Tribal Council member Kathleen Hatcher-Mitchell.
+“After 20 years with our casino, we now have a hotel to compliment it, our Travel Center, all in one area,” said Klamath Tribal Council member Kathleen Hatcher-Mitchell.
 “I think it will be great for the Tribe, and for the county.”

 Klamoya Casino is currently Klamath County’s second-biggest tourist attraction, eclipsed only by Crater Lake National Park.